Belvidere campground: Camping on the Leschenault Peninsula

 Conto beaches

-There are some good beaches in Leewin-Naturaliste National Park.
+There are some good beaches in Leeuwin-Naturaliste National Park.
 Conto Spring Beach is 3km drive from Conto campground, just off the Caves Road, in the Margaret River region.
 It is accessible to all vehicles.
 The beach is great for swimming (on calm days), fishing, surfing and just exploring as it has beautiful rock formations and rock pools.
 Interestingly, the name of the beach comes from the actual freshwater spring that flows from the limestone ridge into the sand.
 “Cape to Cape walk track” passes through this beach.

 A short driving distance from Conto Spring are a number of points of interest.
 We Round Rock and Merchant Rock of particular interest, both offering spectacular scenery.
 Merchant Pool has lots of rocks to climb and powerful waves to watch as they crush against the rocks, creating massive splashes.
 Not only the beaches are spectacular, but they are also great for fishing.